dcefram/blog/content/uses.md

 - [Apple Podcasts](https://www.apple.com/apple-podcasts).
 - [Reeder 5](https://www.reederapp.com/) to stay up to date with my favorite bloggers.
 - Kindle for my ebooks
-- [OneDrive](https://onedrive.live.com/) for personal use.
-It also has a personal vault which I really appreciate.
+- [OneDrive](https://onedrive.live.com/) as my backup storage.
   - Side note: Microsoft 365 Family is the cheapest "known" cloud service out there, even if you don't get to take full advantage of its office desktop apps.
+  - My wife went back to Android, so we'll use M$ for anything collaborative (Word, Excel, etc.).
-- Unfortunately, [iCloud](https://www.icloud.com) for my photos and notes.
+- Unfortunately, [iCloud](https://www.icloud.com) for my photos, notes, and files.
-- I use Microsoft's office apps instead of Apple's built-in ones.
-  - MS Excel is still years ahead of Numbers in my opinion.
-  - MS Word is still a much more pleasant writing experience than Pages when I do need to use it instead of Bear for whatever reasons I can't think of while writing this down.